haampie/classify-text-experiment/README.md

 * Then classify utf-8 and utf-16 in that order
   * utf-8 is the most likely encoding and has exponentially low false positive rate with file size
   * utf-16: the caveat is we require a BOM to guard against the many false positives.
-Alternatively we could decode as utf-16-le/utf-16-be (no BOM) and check for precense of null bytes or control characters like iso-8859-1 described below.
+Alternatively we could decode as utf-16-le/utf-16-be (no BOM) and check for presence of null bytes or control characters like iso-8859-1 described below.
   * read in chunks and bail on first decode error -- this almost always happens in the first few bytes.